Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Start With Single Mushrooms

-Rather than beginning with complex blends, start with one mushroom for 6-8 weeks.
+Rather than starting with complex blends, begin with a single mushroom for 6 to 8 weeks.
 This allows you to:

 • Assess individual tolerance